Skip to Content

 Some houseplants require weekly watering, and others need very little to thrive.
 Ensuring you understand the specific plants care instructions is vital for keeping your plants alive and thriving and enriching your home or office.

 Cactus and succulent plants are types of plants that require very little water due to their water-storing characteristics.
-They will tend to require less water than other houseplants, but they should be monitored closely by someone responsible for ensuring that the water stays on the plants.
+They will tend to require less water than other houseplants, but they should be monitored closely by someone responsible for ensuring the water stays on the plants.

-If you suspect your houseplant has gotten too much water, you can always get an additional plant or two to replace it.
+If you suspect your houseplant has gotten too much water, you can always contact an additional plant or two to replace it.
 These plants naturally grow in the shade but do not need much sunlight to thrive.
 Both houseplants will do well if you allow them to remain partially green while keeping an eye on the weather.

-The common mistake with these plants is that people tend to forget to water them or neglect their plants due to its water-storing characteristics.
+The common mistake with these plants is that people tend to forget to water them or neglect their plants due to their water-storing characteristics.
 Try the above guidelines to test whether the plant needs more attention and water replacement.

 Flowering houseplants come in many types, shapes, and sizes.
-Many types require the same amount of water, nutrients, and sunlight as other houseplants.
+Many classes require the same amount of water, nutrients, and sunlight as other houseplants.
 Most require the same amount of water once or twice a week, but not all the same.

 This is why it’s important to be familiar with each type of houseplant’s water requirements.
 Knowing what they need and how much water they should receive will help you choose the right houseplant, no matter where it is located in your house.